 Michèle Harding, BScSW, MES

 Michèle holds a Master’s degree in Environmental Studies from York University, and a BSc (Cum Laude) in Social Work from the State University of New York at Buffalo.
 Her foci have been community planning, social policy and legislation.
-She believes in the strength of community and value community action, and has undertaken leadership roles in many local, city-wide, provincial and international non-profit organizations to advocate for community health and health equity, including the South Riverdale Community Health Centre (past President), the Ontario Health Coalition (first Executive Director), the Ontario Public Health Association (former Director & Public Policy Chair), and the Ralph Thornton Community Centre (past Board and Planning Committee Chair).
-She has also worked on numerous community development projects relating to affordable housing, domestic violence reduction, employment training, literacy, and health and support services for seniors, youth, women, Indigenous peoples and refugees.
-Michèle also serves as a board member of Elder Abuse Prevention Ontario.
+She retired from Ontario’s public service, having worked with several ministries, including health and community and social services.
+Michèle believes in the strength of community and value of community action.
+She has undertaken leadership roles in many local, city-wide, provincial and international non-profit organizations to advocate for community health and health equity, and worked on community development and advocacy projects relating to affordable housing, domestic violence reduction, employment training, literacy, and health and support services for older adults, youth, women, indigenous peoples and refugees.
+Michèle also serves as a director of Elder Abuse Prevention Ontario and the Ralph Thornton Community Organization.